instantlinux/docker-tools/images/mysqldump/README.md

 ### Notes

 Dumps run in parallel in order to use available multi-core CPUs (mainly for compression).
-The script doesn't provide a way to limit the number of simultaneous runs, so if your server has many databases, it could consume excessive memory or CPU.
+You can limit the number of simultaneous runs by changing the value of SKEW_SECONDS, so if your server has many databases, increase this to prevent consuming excessive memory or CPU.

 It's tested on MariaDB, so the LOCK_FOR_BACKUP parameter isn't really supported unless someone submits a pull-request to make this work with